FAQ

 **What languages and frameworks are supported?**

-TypeScript and Python are the reference implementations, but x402 is an open protocol.
+Typescript, Python, and Go are reference implementations, but x402 is an **open protocol**.

-Nothing prevents you from implementing the spec in Go, Rust, etc. If you're interested in building support for your favorite language, please and let us know, we'd be happy to help!
+Nothing prevents you from implementing the spec in Rust, Java, or other languages.
+If you're interested in building support for your favorite language, please [open an issue](https://github.com/coinbase/x402/issues) and let us know, we'd be happy to help!

 **Who runs facilitators today?**